Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### To refine Product Backlog items, the following activities will occur implicitly or explicitly: (choose all that apply)
+### To refine Product Backlog Items, the following activities will occur implicitly or explicitly: (choose all that apply)

 - [x] Analysis.
 - [x] Decomposition.